rclasen/qmk_firmware/readme.md

   build + try.
 Designed by [fretsome](https://www.reddit.com/u/Fretsome).
   Staggering + Thumb keys look amazing.
 Probably an amazing traveling/couch/lap-use board... mabye with bluetooth?
-Not sure if/how to protect the raw PCB, though.... so...  need ideas for a 'case'(?)
+Not sure if/how to protect the raw PCB, though.
+TODO: need ideas for a 'case'(?), then build and try.

 * [iris](/keyboards/keebio/iris/keymaps/rclasen/) 2017/12 - built it with
   2x1u thumb key ... but I don't like the upper position.
 Unfortunately